SynchronetBBS/sbbs/xtrn/dd_archive_viewer/readme.txt

 configured via a configuration file.
 This way, sysops can add more file formats and configure them as needed for their system.

+As of Synchronet version 3.19, Synchronet has built-in capability to extract (and compress) certain archive formats.
+Digital Distortion Archive Viewer will first try to use Synchronet's built-in archiver, if possible; if that fails, Digital Distortion Archive Viewer will then try to use a configured extraction command, if there is one.

 Additionally, a separate configuration file specifies behavior options and colors for the script, including the interface to use (lightbar or traditional), input timeout, and colors for the file list.